 - The Pangong lake in Ladakh is one of the highest salt lakes in the world

-- Kadakh is also home to some of the rare species of wildlife including Snow Leopard, Kyang (wild ass), Black Necked Cranes, Himalayan Ibex and several other species of brids and animals.
+- Ladakh is also home to some of the rare species of wildlife including Snow Leopard, Kyang (wild ass), Black Necked Cranes, Himalayan Ibex and several other species of brids and animals.

-Our trip starts in the capital, Leh, a small town, in the Indus valley.
+You arrive at New Delhi and begin this fantastic tour with a spectacular mountain flight to Leh, the capital of Ladakh.
 Cut off by road from the rest of India for the five months of winter, life is sedate and far slower-paced than almost any other town anywhere on the sub-continent.
 It is not until the onset of summer, in May, that Leh gets busy.
 We will stay two nights to help us acclimatize to the altitude – at 3600m.
-We will take gentle excursions, exploring for wildlife along the banks of the Indus in search of enigmatic birds such as Ibis bill, Solitary Snipe and Gouldenstadt’s (White-winged) Redstart.
-We will also visit a monastery as part of our stay.
+During these two days, we will take a sightseeing tour of the monasteries around Leh and explore the banks of the Indus in search of enigmatic birds such as Ibis bill, Solitary Snipe and Gouldenstadt’s (White-winged) Redstart.
 The shops in Leh offer the last chance to purchase any items that you may have forgotten.

 After Leh, we head off to the mountains.
-Ten nights of camping are the core of the trip, in an area where Snow Leopards spend the winter.
+Ten nights of camping in an area where Snow Leopards spend the winter is the main objective of the tour.
 We have carefully chosen the timing, towards the end of the mating season and the coldest temperatures of winter to try and spot the Snow Leopard.
 The winter snows in this arid environment drives the Snow Leopards and their prey, the Blue Sheep, to lower elevations which are almost snow free, concentrating them in a smaller area.
-This offers us much easier access to look for them.
+This offers an easier access to look for them and a better chance to spot them.
 We will have local guides who know the area, and the habits of the Snow Leopards.
 By keeping in radio contact with the park rangers and other local guides we will increase our chances of seeing leopards even more.

 The chance for photographing Snow Leopard is moderate, as any sightings will probably be at some range, so big lenses and converters are the best options.
 Viewing with spotting scopes however can be extremely rewarding.
 During the daytime, as most cats do, the Snow Leopards snooze, thus providing a prolonged period of spotting, if and when they are spotted.
 However, as the sun sinks, the viewing conditions return to optimal just as the Snow Leopards typically arise from their afternoon nap.